felias-fogg/dw-link/docs/manual.md

 ### 9.2 Slow responses when loading or single-stepping

 Sometimes, in particular, when using a clock speed below 1 MHz, responses from the MCU can be quite sluggish.
 This shows, e.g., when loading code or single-stepping.
 The reason is that a lot of communication over the RESET line is going on in these cases and the communication speed is set to the MCU clock frequency divided by 8, which is roughly 16000 bps in case of a 128 kHz MCU clock.
 If the CKDIV8 fuse is programmed, i.e., the MCU clock uses a prescaler of 8, then we are down to 16 kHz MCU clock and 2000 bps.
-The [Atmel AVR JTAGICE mkII manual ](https://onlinedocs.microchip.com/pr/GUID-73C92233-8EC5-497C-92C3-D52ED257761E-en-US-1/index.html) states under [known issues](https://onlinedocs.microchip.com/pr/GUID-73C92233-8EC5-497C-92C3-D52ED257761E-en-US-1/index.html?GUID-A686427B-0B7C-465A-BCFF-F093FD6B7A8F):
+The [Atmel AVR JTAGICE mkII manual ](https://onlinedocs.microchip.com/pr/GUID-73C92233-8EC5-497C-92C3-D52ED257761E-en-US-1/index.html) states under [known issues](https://onlinedocs.microchip.com/oxy/GUID-73C92233-8EC5-497C-92C3-D52ED257761E-en-US-2/GUID-A686427B-0B7C-465A-BCFF-F093FD6B7A8F.html):

 >Setting the CLKDIV8 fuse can cause connection problems when using debugWIRE.
 For best results, leave this fuse un-programmed during debugging.

 "Leaving the fuse un-programmed" means that you probably have to change the fuse to be un-programmed using a fuse-programmer, because the fuse is programmed by default.
 In order to simplify life, I added the two commands `monitor ckdiv 8` and `monitor ckdiv 1` to the hardware debugger that allows you to change this fuse. `monitor ckdiv 8` programs the fuse, i.e., the clock is divided by 8, `monitor ckdiv 1` un-programs this fuse.
 Using the `monitor ckdiv` command without an argument reports the setting of this fuse.
-In addition to changing the CKDIV8 fuse, you can also change the clock source with monitor commands, whereby always the slowest startup time is chosen.
-Be careful about setting it to *XTAL* or *external clock*!
-Your MCU will get unresponsive if there is no crystal oscillator or external clock, respectively.
-Note that after executing these commands, the MCU is reset (and the register values shown by the GDB `register info` command are not valid anymore).
+Note that after executing this command, the MCU is reset (and the register values shown by the GDB `register info` command are not valid anymore).

 With an optimal setting, i.e., 250 kbps for the debugWIRE line and 230400 bps for the host communication line, loading is done with 500-800 bytes/second.
 It should be 3-5 KiB/second when the identical file is loaded again (in which case only a comparison with the already loaded file is performed).
 For the default setting (115200bps to host, 125000bps for debugWIRE), it is probably half the speed.